-The primary function of the Commission on Judicial Selection is to fill mid-term judicial vacancies for Nevada on the Supreme Court or District Court bench.
-Such vacancies usually occur due to the retirement or death of a sitting judge.
-The Commission does not have a role in the filling of vacancies at the Justice Court or Municipal Court levels.
+The Constitution of Nevada provides that the purpose of the Commission on Judicial Selection is to fill mid-term judicial vacancies for Nevada on the Supreme Court, Court of Appeals, or District Court bench.
+Such vacancies usually occur due to the retirement or passing of a sitting judge.

 Filling a Mid-term Judicial Vacancy

 Once the Governor acknowledges the resignation, retirement, or passing of a Supreme Court Justice, Court of Appeals Judge or a District Court Judge, the Commission convenes to identify three nominees to send to the Governor, to appoint a new justice or judge for the vacancy.

 The Commission solicits applicants and once applications are received, conducts comprehensive background investigations, and interviews the applicants.